 The College has a dedicated demountable building comprising of 2 large classroom spaces, a resource area, a meeting room and office space.
 In addition, the College has a fully equipped independence flat with a through lounge diner, kitchen, bedroom and bathroom.
 Valley College learners also have access to a multi-sensory environment, and on-site cafe open to the public.
 There is also an on-site Speech Therapist.
 The college works with a wide range of employers to provide work experience opportunities suited to individual needs.

 We are in the process of developing a shop that will be open to the public as a retail training facility.

-The College sits under The Sea View Trust which comprises of 3 primary schools (1 special), 1 special school (aged 3 -19 years) 1 inclusive nursery and a National Teaching School.
+The College sits under The Sea View Trust which comprises of 3 primary schools and 2 special schools (aged 3 -19 years).
 The Trust shares skill sets and expertise accross all provision.
 Training and CPD is provided to meet the needs of everyone within the organisation.
-The Teaching School runs an ITT programme where staff can access further training.
-As a teaching school we have over 6 Specialist Leaders in Education, 10 Specialist Practitioners of Education and 1 National Leader of Education.
 The majority of teachers within the trust hold a post graduate degree wihin an area of specialism.
 We have wide community links across the Rossendale Valley who provide support and employment opportunities for our learners.